25 Learnings from 3 Hyrox Single Pros by our Founder

 *Disclaimer: This is a matter of opinion, and different athletes have different views based on their strengths, weaknesses, and body types.
 I’m 6ft 3 and lanky, so if you are similar, some of these tips should work for you.” – David Stapleton, BUA FIT.

-Keep it interesting, convenient and fun.
-Choose from a wide variety of wellness solutions in incredible outdoor locations or from the comforts of your own home.
+Keep it interesting, convenient, and fun.
+Choose from a wide variety of wellness solutions and let us take care of all the hassle.

 We invest in your success.
 Build your income and wellness brand at lower risk.
-No rent.
-No marketing costs.
-Find your classes on the first page of Google.

 Get Set Up